kailukowiak/DATA698_Capstone_Project/Proposal.md

 different sides of a major river or other barrier would price differently.

-Secondly, after geographic markets are found, gas stations that are contained within the market but behave differently can be further analyzed.
+Secondly, after geographic markets are found, gas stations that are contained within a similar geographic area, but that price differently can be further analyzed.
 For example, a suburban area may be a well defined market with similar price fluctuation in stations except for one.
 This will allow an analyst to further investigate this one station to find which features make it more profitable (or less).

 These findings could help set prices more efficiently as well as indicate which areas are best for future investment.